chardma3/Capino/README.md

 ## UX

 This website is for those people wanting to have a party and/or a unique experience.
 It's a catering service so it caters to it's clients wishes as much is possible.
-This website allows them to find inspiration for their party and to fulfil their desire for an experience.
-It provides claer navigation to the sections on the website, explains who runs the service and has a form so potential clients can easily send a request to the boat owner.
+The website provides clear navigation to the sections on the website, offers inspiration for their event in the packages section, explains who runs the service and has a form so potential clients can easily send a request to the service.
 Social media links are also available so that clients can connect with the service on another level.

 **User Stories:**
 1. As a wine connoisseur,